 Duck Tales!
 WooOoohoo!
-A video game by Capcom featuring probably my all time favorite Disney character, trillionaire Scrooge McDuck.
-Licensed games tend to be bad but i played Duck Tales a lot as a child and i liked it a lot.
-So i played it again, along with the new remastered game on the Wii U. Let’s see how if the old one holds up and if the new one does it justice!
+A video game by Capcom featuring probably my all time favorite Disney character, gazillionaire Scrooge McDuck.
+Licensed games tend to be bad but I played Duck Tales a lot as a kid and liked it a lot so I played it again along with the new remastered version on the Wii U. Let’s see if the old one holds up and if the new one does it justice!

 The Duck Tales theme starts up right away, you get pepped up and you can choose between the games’ 5 levels in any order.
-It seems to have borrowed some of the platforming and the stage select from Mega Man which is great, but luckily it plays a lot different from Mega Man even though the jumping mechanics and physics feel the same.
 This game introduces the revolutionary cane jump or pogo stick jump or whatever you want to call it.
 This feature has for example been borrowed by the new Shovel Knight game with great results.
 It is an extremely fun feature and a unique form of attack that gives this game it’s own unique identity.

-I guess the game is pretty short, maybe took me about 2hours although i didn’t really measure the time it took but it was a satisfying fun run and i would do it again.
+I guess the game is pretty short, maybe took me about 2 hours although I didn’t really clock the time it took but it was a satisfying fun run and I would do it again.
 If not for the gameplay itself which is very good then do it for the nostalgia of Duck Tales and the appearances by other characters like Huey, Dewey and Louie, Lunchpad, Magicka de Spell and more.
 I’m not really sure who is the antagonist of the game.
 Flintheart Glomgold, Magicka de Spell or Dracula Duck… But all of them make an appearance near the end of the game.

 You will probably want to go through the game again on a different difficulty setting because of the sheer fun the game brings with its big, open levels and the innovative cane attack.

-Duck Tales even has multiple endings depending on how much treasure you collected.
+Duck Tales even has multiple endings depending on how much treasure you collected so it’s worth going for a big 10000000$+ money run.
 Fun gameplay, great music and great visuals make Duck Tales an unforgettable experience even though it also suffers from some frustrations due to weird enemy placements and instant deaths that you don’t always see coming.